ulfschneider/ulf.website/content/posts/2024-01-21-serious-play.md

 The <a href="https://martinfowler.com/articles/agile-aus-2018.html ">transcription of the talk</a> is on Martin´s blog.  </figcaption>
 </figure>

 It´s a pitty agile has been taken over by corporations emphasizing processes over individuals and interactions, but perhaps it was inevitable.
 Once agile became popular, a way to make money out of it appeared, and money-makers were jumping onto it.
-The same managers who were claiming agile is Kindergarten software development, at some point where jumping onto it because it became the valid thing, because other corporations marketed their agile-named processes as well and they didn´t want to be left behind.
+The same managers who were claiming agile is Kindergarten software development, at some point where jumping onto it because it became the valid thing, because other corporations marketed their agile-named processes as well and they didn´t wanted to be left behind.

 When you find yourself in a context where agile is being practiced by seizing power on developers, squeezing more features out of a delivery team in a given time, I´m sorry for you and I hope you find a way to change.
 But it doesn´t render the agile values false.
 Agile is serious play and it´s worth striving for this way of working - you don´t need to name it agile and probably it will not help you with your management to name it serious play either.
 Instead, try to find a way of doing what you came for, building and making something beautiful and meaningful together with your colleagues.